whiskyechobravo/kerko/README.md

   provide those names in the user's language.
 * Whoosh does not provide much out-of-the-box support for non-Western languages.
   Therefore, search might not work very well with such languages.
-* Zotero is the sole referencement management tool supported as a back-end to Kerko.
+* Zotero is the sole reference management tool supported as a back-end to Kerko.

 ## Design choices